-By accepting this scholarship, the student agrees to demonstrate how her objectives were met by sharing her experience with the CSM community such as through writing a paper, making a presentation to a group or groups about the study abroad experience, writing a blog while abroad to share with the CSM community, hosting information tables, etc. This requirement will be met by the end of the semester following the study abroad semester and will be supervised by the Assistant Vice President for Academic Affairs.
+By accepting this scholarship, the student agrees to demonstrate how her objectives were met by sharing her experience with the CSM community such as through writing a paper, making a presentation to a group or groups about the study abroad experience, writing a blog while abroad to share with the CSM community, hosting information tables, etc. This requirement will be met by the end of the semester following the study abroad semester and will be supervised by the Vice President for Academic Affairs or designee for Academic Affairs.